liqi-casia/DSDH-HashingCode/README.md

    and put it in the current folder.

 Stage 2:
-1.Installing and compiling the library in the MatConvNet, Please refer to http://www.vlfeat.org/matconvnet/install/ for more information about installing MatConvNet.
+1. Installing and compiling the library in the MatConvNet, Please refer to http://www.vlfeat.org/matconvnet/install/ for more information about installing MatConvNet.

-2.demo run setup.m for the demo.
+2. demo run setup.m for the demo.